 Now into this evaporating space are intruding super fast mobile comms technologies, capable app-based management solutions, video surveillance and home automation devices.
 Our biggest telco will soon be a huge new competitor and internet behemoth Google, is patenting domestic security solutions.
+Take sex advice online without problems with a phone.
 How can Australian alarm installers break the old business model they are rusted onto by large client lists that still generate recurring revenue from rebates and continue to make money?
 How can they convert existing clients to a new business model, how can they gain new clients?

 Here’s the thing.
 The same battle Aussie installers are fighting is being waged and won by alarm installation businesses in the U.S. What works for hundreds of security installation companies in America’s small towns and big cities?
 How do living, breathing security installation businesses actually make money from cloud security and home automation in the rough and tumble of the real world?